juaninicolai/chronocademy/NOTES.md

 - Implement User Details page
 - Consider marking journey as not complete vs. storing state in session
+  - Vesie has an idea for session context (need to try)

 Nice to Have: